pisan343/hello/README.md

 2. Your newly created repository should have a URL like https://github.com/pisan343/helloworld

 3. Clone the project to your computer using GitHub Desktop
+  * (I put all my GitHub code under a github directory to make it easier to find)
   * Your project should now be in C:\Users\pisan\github\helloworld (for Windows)
   * Your project should now be in /Users/pisan/github/helloworld (for Mac)